MuhammadMuneeb007/PolygenicRiskScoresGPT/README.md

 # PolygenicRiskScoresGPT

+Prompt

+Task: Create a comprehensive table (in Markdown format) of polygenic risk score (PRS) tools.

+For each tool, include the following columns (links only):
+Tool Name – Name of the PRS tool.

+Tool PDF Document – Link to a PDF user manual or guide.
+Leave blank if not available.

+GitHub Link – Link to the GitHub repository (if available).

+R Package Link – Link to the R package (if available).

+Python Package Link – Link to the Python package (if available).

+Published Article – Link to the main published article.

+DOI Link – Direct DOI link to the publication.

+Website Link – Official website of the tool (if available).

+Instructions:
+Provide the response in Markdown table format.

+Include only links in each table cell (no extra text or annotations).

+Leave any cell empty if the corresponding link is not available.

 # Polygenic Risk Score (PRS) Tools

 | Tool | Tool Information | PDF Manual | Python | R Package | Website | Language | Article | GitHub Readme |